Skip to content

 Logging

-It's often useful to print log messages in an application, either as a quick way of trouble shooting a problem without having to use a debugger, or as a more permanent means of reporting errors or other interesting information at runtime.
-In the latter case it's recommended to use one of the many logging frameworks for C++ that are available.
+It's often useful to print log messages in an application, either as a quick way of troubleshooting a problem without having to use a debugger, or as a more permanent means of reporting errors or other interesting information at runtime.
+In the latter case you can use one of the many logging frameworks for C++ that are available.
 Examples of such frameworks include, but are certainly not limited to:

-However, for quick and temporary logging needs the TargetRTS includes a simple logging service which you can directly use without the need for a special logging library.
-This logging service provides a thread-safe way of logging messages and data objects to stderr, but not much more than that.
+However, the TargetRTS also includes a simple logging service which you can directly use without the need for a special logging library.
+This logging service provides a thread-safe way of logging messages and data objects to stderr and stdout, but not much more than that.

 Log Port